 Re-Enrollment for Next Summer

-Re-enrollment (Save my Spot) registration for camp opens on September 15.
+Re-enrollment registration for camp opens on September 15.
 Watch for an email announcement with details for how to re-apply for camp.
 As with each season, we recommend confirming your plans early as we fill our programs on a first come, first serve basis and we cannot save a space without a completed application and deposit.
 Signing up early will also provide your family with something to look forward to as we count down the days to another magical summer on Chewonki Neck!

 Explore More: The Family Handbook